 The Security Providers Act 1993 requires individuals who hold Crowd Controller and Bodyguard licence functions to undertake refresher training every three years.
 All security providers are required to maintain a current First Aid certificate.

-Course fees may vary depending on delivery location of the course.
+Course fees may vary depending on the delivery location of the course.

-Training and assessment is delivered in partnership with Asset Training Australia (RTO #31718)
+Training and assessment is delivered in partnership with Asset College (RTO #31718)